Yuba City, California: Climate

 Yuba City has a hot-summer mediterranean climate (Csa according to the Köppen climate classification system) which consists of cool, wet winters and hot, dry summers.
 On average, January is the coolest and wettest month, and July is the hottest and driest.
 During the wet season from mid-October to mid-April, Yuba City sees frequent rain and is usually under the tule fog.
 Snow is rare in the valley, but cold waves from the north may bring some light snow and ice.
 Spring is wet in the beginning but becomes drier and warmer as summer months approach.
 May has some rain, but usually from thunderstorms rather than from winter storms.
 Rain is rare from June to September.
 The Delta Breeze, which comes from the Bay Area on summer nights, helps cool temperatures and adds humidity.
 At times the Delta Breeze is strong enough to bring coastal fog inland to the Sacramento Valley.
 Autumn starts out warm but becomes cooler, wetter, and foggier as the season progresses.

 Demographics

-2010
+2020

-The 2010 United States Census reported that Yuba City had a population of 64,925.
+The 2020 United States census reported that Yuba City had a population of 70,117.
 The population density was 4,680.7 PD/sqmi.
-The racial makeup of Yuba City was 37,382 (57.6%) White, 1,591 (2.5%) African American, 909 (1.4%) Native American, 11,190 (17.2%) Asian, 228 (0.4%) Pacific Islander, 9,772 (15.1%) from other races, and 3,853 (5.9%) from two or more races.
-Hispanic or Latino of any race were 18,413 persons (28.4%).
+The racial makeup of Yuba City was 43.2% White, 2.4% African American, 2.0% Native American, 22.3% Asian, 0.3% Pacific Islander, 17.3% from other races, and 12.5% from two or more races.
+Hispanic or Latino of any race were 30.9% of the population.

-The Census reported that 64,345 people (99.1% of the population) lived in households, 125 (0.2%) lived in non-institutionalized group quarters, and 455 (0.7%) were institutionalized.
+The census reported that 99.0% of the population lived in households, 0.3% lived in non-institutionalized group quarters, and 0.7% were institutionalized.

-There were 21,550 households, out of which 9,012 (41.8%) had children under the age of 18 living in them, 11,277 (52.3%) were opposite-sex married couples living together, 2,969 (13.8%) had a female householder with no husband present, 1,412 (6.6%) had a male householder with no wife present.
-There were 1,436 (6.7%) unmarried opposite-sex partnerships, and 118 (0.5%) same-sex married couples or partnerships.
-4,753 households (22.1%) were made up of individuals, and 1,960 (9.1%) had someone living alone who was 65 years of age or older.
-The average household size was 2.99.
-There were 15,658 families (72.7% of all households); the average family size was 3.49.

-The population was spread out, with 18,314 people (28.2%) under the age of 18, 6,630 people (10.2%) aged 18 to 24, 17,575 people (27.1%) aged 25 to 44, 14,810 people (22.8%) aged 45 to 64, and 7,596 people (11.7%) who were 65 years of age or older.
-The median age was 33.0 years.
-For every 100 females, there were 97.9 males.
-For every 100 females age 18 and over, there were 95.3 males.